Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :weapon-prop-sighted:{ .lg } Sighted

-This weapon has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** made against targets within 20 feet and has :d20-adv: **Advantage** against target that has not moved at least 15 feet for this turn.
+This weapon has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** made against targets within 20 feet and has :d20-adv: **Advantage** against target that has not moved at least 15 feet for this before the start of your current turn.

 ---